You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales down? Will this ever go away?

-Look at social media as an avenue for your to communicate directly with consumers, furthering your positive image and building strong associations.
+Look at social media as an avenue to communicate directly with consumers, furthering your positive image and building strong associations.
 Social media humanizes businesses, attaching personalities and names to corporate entities.
-Interact with consumers early and often and you’ll build positive relationships that can withstand a few negative comments.
+Interact with consumers early and often, and you’ll build positive relationships that can withstand a few negative comments.
 Social media is part of a comprehensive content management plan.

 Try to Look on the Bright Side

 Hidden within all negative content are hints for how you can better your company.
 Consider why the consumer is upset, and without laying blame, think about where they might be making a point.
 Perhaps your communication strategy needs work, or you need to improve the quality of your product.
 There’s always a lesson to be learned, and subsequently, a way to improve.
 If you can respond to negativity with acknowledgement of a fault and an idea for how you’re going to make it better, you support your reputation in the present and in the future.